bitExpert/mntyjs/README.md

 ## Building your project

+You should build your project for usage in production environments.
+Building means all js files will be packed together to one minified file.
+This reduces the page load time of your web page.

 ### Building your project with grunt
-The easiest way is to use the (grunt-mntyjs)[https://www.npmjs.com/package/grunt-mntyjs] package.
+The easiest way is to use the [grunt-mntyjs](https://www.npmjs.com/package/grunt-mntyjs) package.

  - install grunt-cli ```npm install -g grunt-cli```
  - install grunt-mntyjs ```npm install bitexpert/mntyjs --save-dev```